kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

                 etc).
 It's recommended to always set the options *--data/--metadata* to avoid confusion and unexpected results.

-                See *DUP PROFILES ON A SINGLE DEVICE* for more details.
+                See section :ref:`DUP PROFILES ON A SINGLE DEVICE<man-mkfs-dup-profiles-on-a-single-device>` for more details.

         On multiple devices the default is *raid1*.